-Thirty surveillance device warrant files and two emergency authorisation files were assessed during the inspections undertaken at SPU and TPU in September 2015.
+Thirty five surveillance device warrant files were assessed during the inspections undertaken at SPU and TPU in September 2016.
 No retrieval warrants ceased to be in force during the period under inspection.
-The files inspected relate to warrants that ceased to be in force between 1 January and 30 June 2015.
+The files inspected relate to warrants that ceased to be in force between 1 January and 30 June 2016.

-Thirty-two PI Registers were inspected during the field inspections conducted in October and November 2015.
-Of the 32, eight were PI Registers that had previously been inspected, seven of which contained errors at the previous inspection.
+Thirty-two PI Registers were inspected during the field inspections conducted in October, November and December 2016.
+Of the 32, three were PI Registers that had previously been inspected, and contained errors at the previous inspection.
 The purpose of the reinspections was primarily to check that the errors had been rectified, however any subsequent entries were also inspected.
 Inspections of PI Registers for warrants administered by SPU were conducted on-site at investigation unit locations throughout metropolitan Melbourne and regional Victoria.
-As TPU has implemented electronic PI Registers for warrants administered by that unit, inspection of the PI Registers took place at TPU.
+As TPU has implemented electronic PI

+Registers for warrants administered by that unit, inspection of the PI Registers took place at TPU.
 Compliance issues identified during warrant file and PI Register inspections are reported below.
+From 1 July 2016 SPU will be implementing electronic registers so future inspections of regional and Melbourne metropolitan units will be inspected at the offices of SPU.